Physical Therapist Assistant

 1. The PTA Program admits students in the fall semester of each year.
 Admission to the program is competitive, and the number of students admitted is limited by faculty and clinical availability.
 Meeting minimal requirements does not guarantee acceptance.
 Please see the program application posted online to review the process and visit the PTA Program website for statistics for recently admitted classes.

 2. Applicants are ranked on the basis of a formula that weighs the grades in the general education required courses, observation hours and ACT score.
 All applicants who meet the minimum requirements are considered; however, the higher an applicant’s GPA on the general education requirements, observation hours and ACT score, the better his/her chances for admission.
-Additional points may also be added to the ranking for individuals who have completed PTA 120 or both MSG 104 and MSG 204 at WSCC.
-(Additional points will only be available for WSCC PTA 120 or WSCC MSG 104/204, not both.
-If an applicant has completed both, the higher of the two point values will be added.)
+Additional points may also be added to the ranking for individuals who have completed PTA 120 at WSCC.

 3. In the event of a tie for program admission, the applicant with the highest numerical average in PTA 120 (first attempt) will be accepted.
 If this does not fully resolve the tie, the program will then consider highest GPA points followed by highest ACT composite score followed by highest ACT reading subscore.
 Written notification of the outcome will be emailed to each applicant at the email address provided on the application.